Mafalda-hub/ga-project3-client/README.md

   try {
     if (!req.currentUser) {
       res.status(400).json({
         message: 'Unauthorised.
-You must be signed in to create a post.'
+You must be signed in to create a post.', });
-      });
     } else {
       // console.log('req.currentUser', req.currentUser);